hugochang1/Tutorial/Spec/Vehicle/ISO26262/readme.md

       - availability of resources
     - Conformity with ISO 26262 methods for test case specification and integration testing
     - Measure function and call coverage and give rationale for sufficient integration tests
   - testing of the embedded SW
     - verify that embedded SW fulfills SW FS requirements in target environment
     - test case specification
+      - requirements
+      - equivalence classes
+      - boundary values
+      - use cases
+      - functional dependencies
     - tests
+      - requirements-based tests
-        - requirements-based tests faults injection tests
+      - faults injection tests
 - Summary
-  - Safety of vehicles depends more and more on error-free SW
+  - Point 1: Safety of vehicles depends more and more on error-free SW
-  - SW faults must be avoided through systematic development
+  - Point 2: SW faults must be avoided through systematic development
-  - the occurrence of faults must be countered by mechanisms for fault tolerance
+  - Point 3: the occurrence of faults must be countered by mechanisms for fault tolerance
-  - functional safety requires the SW development process to be adapted to the content and requirements of ISO 26262
+  - Point 4: functional safety requires the SW development process to be adapted to the content and requirements of ISO 26262
-  - technical FS requirements must be detailed down to quality SW safety ones
+  - Point 5: technical FS requirements must be detailed down to quality SW safety ones
-  - the SW architecture must implement all functional requirements as well as safety mechanisms
+  - Point 6: the SW architecture must implement all functional requirements as well as safety mechanisms
-  - safety analysis must be performed to understand the dependencies between SW components and validate the SW design
+  - Point 7: safety analysis must be performed to understand the dependencies between SW components and validate the SW design
-  - SW integration and tests must be specified in terms of methodology and carried out successfully
+  - Point 8: SW integration and tests must be specified in terms of methodology and carried out successfully
-  - test coverage must be measured to understand the completeness of tests, and to support the rationale for having achieved test goals
+  - Point 9: test coverage must be measured to understand the completeness of tests, and to support the rationale for having achieved test goals

 ### Wiki
 - https://en.wikipedia.org/wiki/ISO_26262